maxtoroq/sandcastle-md/README.md

 - Transforms the flat topic file structure to a hierarchical, one directory per namespace/type
 - Excludes topics that group members into categories e.g. Properties, Methods, Overloads, etc.
+- Includes the Overload List in each overloaded member's topic

 Project Settings
 ----------------